-One of the largest job expansions in Charlotte’s history was announced yesterday in Raleigh by Governor Cooper.
+One of the largest job expansions in Charlotte’s history was recently announced by Governor Cooper.

 Allstate Insurance Company will be adding 2,250 new jobs, and investing over $22 million to expand their facilities in the Queen City.